 Caffeine has been the centerpoint of multiple research studies where it’s been theorized that it plays a role in helping delay the onset of muscular fatigue. (we’ll take two please!)
 Such studies have worked with long-distance endurance athletes, researching the physiological responses to caffeine during aerobic exercise.
 What has been found is that if ingested prior to exercise, caffeine can delay the rate at which our brain releases hormonal responses (resulting in fatigue) to aerobic exertion levels.

 For both of these reasons, caffeine has shown some serious potential in improving endurance exercise results.
-Nuun hydration offers caffeinated versions of both our electrolytesand vitamins products. (look for the color black and the word "energy" on the label!)
+Nuun hydration offers caffeinated versions of both our Sport and Vitamins products. (look for the color black on the label!)

 Both products contain 40mg of green tea extract in addition to a solid line-up of exercise replenishing electrolytes!
 Green tea was chosen as a clean, plant-based caffeine source for its time-released functions.
 Rather than providing heavy “spikes”, green tea allows for an even, time released distribution of caffeine into our system.
 Consume your caffeinated nuun 30 minutes prior to exercise for maximum benefit!